Configurationz/Docker_Registries/index.md

 ![Preview](/imgs/ecr_artifact.png)

-_**Note: After completion, ensure to disable 'docker' user from the console in order to avoid any misuse of your AWS account**_
+_**Note: After completion, ensure to disable/delete IAM user from the console in order to avoid any misuse of your AWS account**_

 ## References